The GR40 TorqueArm is the heart of the Rear suspension system.

 - Eliminates potential shuffle of differential cover precluding gear oil seepage/leaks.

-- Quieter operation than any other unit on the market.
-Reduced resonance
+- Reduced resonance for quieter operation than any other unit on the market.

 - Provides easier TorqueArm® removal and re-installation during rear axle maintenance.